Belgrade Beer Fest

 Hi-Fi Phone version

-User has interaction on the phone during the Festival:
+The user has interaction with the phone during the Festival:

 Screen 2: Display menu - User selects Live